-The sealing pipeline section explained the various tasks involved in the sealing pipeline in the context of storage provider requirements.
-The rate at which storage providers complete this process is measured in TiB per-day or PiB per-day, and is referred to as the sealing rate, or a providers sealing capacity.
-This page describes considerations and advice for storage providers in regards to sealing rate.
+The rate at which storage providers complete the sealing pipeline process is called the sealing rate sealing capacity.
+This page describes considerations and advice in regards to sealing rate.

 A common reason that a storage provider may want or need a faster sealing rate is customer expectations.
 When you take on a customer deal, there are often requirements to seal a dataset of a certain size within a certain time window.
 If you are a new storage provider with 2.5 TiB per day in sealing capacity, you cannot take on a deal of 2 PiB that needs to be on-chain in 1 month; at the very least, you could not take the deal using your own sealing infrastructure.
 Instead, you can use a Sealing-as-a-service provider, which can help you scale your sealing capabilities.